 Experimenting with a Vegetable Curry Improv is a great way to use up all your Indian spices.

-A quick, one pot vegetable curry, once you’ve made a couple, will become an intuitive, recipe-free regular meal in every season.
+A quick, one-pot vegetable curry, once you’ve made a couple, will become an intuitive, recipe-free regular meal in every season.
 Start by cooking the spices in some hot oil for a minute or two to release their flavors.
-After that it’s a matter of chopping up a few vegetables and opening a couple cans.
+After that, it’s a matter of chopping up a few vegetables and opening a couple of cans.
 Dump, stir and cook, that’s curry.
 And it is as open to improvisation as you are able to find things to contribute to the pot.

 Change up the vegetables by adding whatever is seasonal or in your crisper drawer.
 Be sure to add the quick-cooking tender vegetables like spinach, peas or zucchini near the end of cooking.
 The coconut milk is optional.
 Use water as the only liquid or add vegetable or chicken broth.
 Simmer with chunks of chicken.
 If you want to add lamb, add chunks of lamb stew meat and simmer with the onions and liquid until almost tender before adding the vegetables.